santush87/CashDeskModule/README.md

 ## Features

-- **Cash Transaction Management**: Handle various cash transactions seamlessly.
+- **Cash Transaction Management**: Handle cash transactions seamlessly.
 - **Integration Ready**: Easily integrates with other systems.
 - **Efficient Object Mapping**: Using ModelMapper for converting DTOs to entities and vice versa.
 - **Reduced Boilerplate**: Using Lombok to minimize boilerplate code.